sinarueeger/robust-data-analysis-with-r/workshop/workshop-schedule.md

 - Open `src/4-report.Rmd`
 - Aim: Create a report for the meteorite fall data.

+- Explain markdown
-- Chunks vs inline text
+- Explain Rmarkdown: Chunks vs inline text

-- What is Rmarkdown
+1. knit the report
+2. go through each chunk
+3. label chunks
+4. comments
+5.
+7. Extra
   - add your name as the author
   - change the title into something you like
   - export as pdf/word/markdown